dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS gateway:
 : A DOTS-aware software module resulting from the logical concatenation of a DOTS server and a DOTS client, analogous to a Session Initiation Protocol (SIP) [RFC3261] Back-to-Back User Agent (B2BUA) [RFC7092].
-Client-side DOTS gateways are DOTS gateways that are in the DOTS client's domain, while server-side DOTS gateways denote DOTS gateways that are in the DOTS server's domain.
+A DOTS gateway has a client-facing side, which behaves as a DOTS server for downstream clients, and a server-facing side, which performs the role of DOTS client to upstream DOTS servers.
+Client-domain DOTS gateways are DOTS gateways that are in the DOTS client's domain, while server-domain DOTS gateways denote DOTS gateways that are in the DOTS server's domain.
 DOTS gateways are described further in [I-D.ietf-dots-architecture].

 Signal channel:
 : A bidirectional, mutually authenticated communication channel between two DOTS